 - Spam Protection

-They must also adhere to high security standards i.e., backup generators and uninterrupted power supplies.
+They must also adhere to high security standards such as backup generators and uninterrupted power supplies.
 For example, to ensure data security, it is necessary to implement regular infrastructure monitoring, password management, and email authentication.

 2.3.
 Functional requirements

 Enumerate the required functionality.
 Provide clear descriptions so that the software development team can understand how your product should operate.